RicoJia/ricojia.github.io/_posts/2025/2025-3-1-3d-slam-scan-matching.markdown

 Here is the proof:

 - The product form above really is the joint PDF of all source cloud points w.r.t the target cloud.
-It's equivalent to summing the log of it:
+It's equivalent to summing the log of it (a.k.a Mahalanobis Distance):

 $$
 \begin{gather*}